cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 Networking is key for job opportunities, professional growth, and learning from peers.
 It is hard enough for people with disabilities to find or change jobs, making these networking events even more important.
 It is an important channel for professional growth and shouldn't be overlooked in your inclusion efforts.

 Having the opportunity to network with hearing peers is not only important for the individual, it also helps break down prejudices and change attitudes towards us.
 These one-on-one connections are invaluable for fostering inclusion overall.
 So please be sure to allow your deaf and hard of hearing attendees and speakers to participate.

+When it comes to networking events outside of the official program (e.g., sponsor happy hours), try to find a way to fund interpreters, too.
+If you can’t use the conference budget, consider creating a sponsorship add-on to fund networking interpreter services.
+Don’t underestimate the importance of these valuable opportunities.

+## Miscellaneous

+**Video uploads**: Be sure to manually click ‘Auto Captions’ when uploading videos, as they will not become automatically available once transferred to a channel or platform afterward.

+**Seating**: Not everyone feels comfortable sitting at the front, but captions are only visible from the front.
+This goes back to the "please add captions at the top" recommendation.

 Thank you for taking the time to review our best practices recommendations.
 We hope this was useful and that you'll be able to implement them at your next event.
 If your conference is accessible to our community, please be sure to add it to this [accessible tech conference list](https://docs.google.com/spreadsheets/d/1kQmhwQc45S6SC2fYsULue4our72TLH86kVD5KA0EC-4/edit#gid=0) so more people from our community find out about it.